rose-collectionservices/collection-services-manual/13-STACKS MANAGEMENT/readme.md

 * Records center boxes must have intact handles.
 * To the extent possible, flat boxes should also be over 3 inches tall.
 * Boxes must be under 40lbs in weight.
 * Boxes with archival materials must be packed fully or with spacers or by other means to ensure materials are secure through transit.
+* Phonograph boxes 13x13x6" may be sent to the LSC.
+(Phonograph boxes 17x17x6" cannot be sent to the LSC and must be stored onsite.)

 ## 13.2.4 Basic Minimum Description Guidelines